 14 Best Electrical Safety Tips That Could Save Your Life

 Without any further ado, let us have a look at the safety tips to protect you and your family from electric hazards.
-You need to take out a couple of minutes and give it a read.
+From a coffee machine to an exclusive heat pump dryer, these electrical safety tips are important.
+You need to take a couple of minutes and give it a read.

 Safety tip #1.
 When a vehicle is on fire

 If your car or any other vehicle comes in contact with the power line, immediately call 911.
 Avoid contact with your clothes or body with the vehicle to avoid any electric shocks.
 When getting out of the vehicle, take small steps with your feet aligned together.
 As soon as you get off safely, move away at least 40 feet from the vehicle.

 Safety tip #2.
 When a power line is drowned in water